The Hom-Yang-Baxter equation and Hom-Lie algebras: Solutions of the HYBE from Hom-Lie algebras

 of the HYBE \eqref{eq:HYBE} for $(L',\alpha)$.
 Moreover, if $\alpha$ is invertible, then so is $B_\alpha$ \eqref{eq:BalphaL} \cite[Corollary 3.3]{yau5}, where

 The operator $B_\alpha^{-1}$ is a solution of the HYBE for $(L',\alpha^{-1})$ \cite[Proposition 2.6]{yau5}.
-Furthermore, in this case we have a braid group representation given by $\sigma_i \mapsto B_i$ \eqref{eq:Bi}, as discussed above.
-These observations are useful as long as we can produce concrete examples of Hom-Lie algebras.
+Furthermore, in this case we have a braid group representation given by $\sigma_i \mapsto B_i$ \eqref{eq:Bi}, as discussed in the Introduction.
+These observations are useful as long as we can produce concrete examples of multiplicative Hom-Lie algebras.

-One systematic method for constructing Hom-Lie algebras goes like this: Let $(\fg,[-,-])$ be a Lie algebra and $\alpha \colon \fg \to \fg$ be a Lie algebra morphism.
-Then it is straightforward to check \cite{yau2} that $\fg_\alpha = (\fg,[-,-]_\alpha,\alpha)$ is a Hom-Lie algebra, where $[-,-]_\alpha = \alpha \circ [-,-]$.
+One systematic method for constructing multiplicative Hom-Lie algebras goes like this: Let $(\fg,[-,-])$ be a Lie algebra and $\alpha \colon \fg \to \fg$ be a Lie algebra morphism.
+Then

+is a multiplicative Hom-Lie algebra \cite{yau2}, where $[-,-]_\alpha = \alpha \circ [-,-]$.
 In fact, the Hom-Jacobi identity \eqref{eq:hom-jacobi} for $[-,-]_\alpha$ is $\alpha^2$ applied to the Jacobi identity of $[-,-]$.
-To use this recipe to construct Hom-Lie algebras, it boils down to computing Lie algebra morphisms on a given Lie algebra $\fg$.
-In the following three results, we compute \emph{all} the Lie algebra morphisms on some particularly important Lie algebras and describe their induced Hom-Lie brackets $[-,-]_\alpha$.
+To use this recipe to construct Hom-Lie algebras, one needs to compute Lie algebra morphisms on a given Lie algebra $\fg$.
+Later in this section, we compute \emph{all} the Lie algebra morphisms on some particularly important Lie algebras and describe their induced Hom-Lie brackets $[-,-]_\alpha$.
 One then obtains concrete solutions $B_\alpha$ \eqref{eq:BalphaL} of the HYBE and, when $\alpha$ is invertible, braid group representations, as discussed in the previous paragraph.